| |

 BEING BAD AT THINGS

 You are going to make a lot of crappy paintings.
 It happens.
-You might get one really great painting out of like 8 and that is fine.
-Keep the good one around to remind yourself what your capable of.
-You can even paint over the others or just hold onto those bad ones.
-You might look back at these and find that their not as bad as you initially thought.
-Being bad at things and struggling is just part of life, but if you keep working you may find that progress starts to come easier.
-Each time you challenge your self to stick to what you started or remind yourself of that big goal, or remember that reason why you start painting, it will make the bad days easier to stomach and good days more fun.
-Take a moment to feel proud of the effort you’ve put in so far and keep pushing forward one step at a time.
+You might get one really great painting out of like 8, and that is fine.
+Keep the good one around to remind yourself of what you’re capable of.
+You can even paint over the bad ones, or just hold onto them.
+You may look back at them one day and find that they’re not as bad as you initially thought.
+Being bad at things and struggling is just part of life, but if you keep working, you’ll find that progress starts to come easier.

-Water Lilies by Claude Monet (1919)
+Le Bassin Aux Nymphéas, by Claude Monet (1919)

 MAKING A ROUTINE

 Making a routine is so important for sticking to any new hobby.
 For paining I made Fridays my obligatory “STUDIO DAY”.
-It doesn’t matter when I paint, I just need to take some time out of my day, get into a studio head space or art class head space or wine and sip head space and just get started.
-However, some days it is hard to sit down and paint.
-I will take time away especially if I’m working a lot or college is taking up my time.
-Its best to do what you ought to do and come back to painting when the time is right.
-BUT remember to stay inspired, take a quick look through your previous paintings, scroll on Pinterest for tutorials for when you get back into it, or take yourself on a museum date to reinvigorate your motivation.
-Have a routine, stick to it as best as you can, and try not to beat yourself up when you miss a painting day.
-If you get to a point where its been a month, or two months or more where you haven’t painted, try to just start again.
-Sit down and paint something you’ve already painted before, this will help to shake those cobwebs off and remind you what it feels like to be in that lovely space of painting and musing again.
+It doesn’t matter when I paint, I just need to take some time out of my day, get into a studio headspace, or an art class headspace, or a wine and sip headspace, and just get started.
+However, even with a routine, some days it is hard to sit down and paint.
+There are periods when I will take time away from my painting practice, like when I’m working a lot or if university is taking up my time.
+It’s best to do what you ought to do and come back to painting when the time is right.

 STUDIES

-Working on small parts of the painting process can be rewarding and I think a bit more fun than doing an entire painting.
-For example if you want to learn about ocean scapes, take a day just to practice painting waves, or if you want to paint the sky, start learning about gradients or learn to paint clouds.
-If you want to paint portraits, maybe just paint an eye, then a mouth, then a nose before painting an entire portrait.
-Little studies brought together can allow you to isolate important parts of the painting process before creating a bigger piece.
-An important place to start when you decide you want to learn to paint is thinking of what you want to paint.
-You may start with multiple subjects and interests and eventually narrow your interest down to focus on two or three things you enjoy painting the most.
-Make a list of what you want to learn, break up the aspects of those subjects, and start small!
+Working on small parts of the painting process can be rewarding, and sometimes, I think it is a bit more fun than doing an entire painting.
+For example, if you want to learn about ocean scapes, it is important to break that down into smaller pieces.
+Take a day just to practice painting waves, then the beach, then rocks.
+Or if you want to paint cloudy skies, start learning about gradients, then clouds, then other parts like birds, moons, suns, or stars.
+If you want to paint portraits, learn to just paint an eye, then a mouth, then a nose, before painting an entire portrait.
+Little studies brought together allow you to isolate important parts of the painting process and hone those elements before bringing them together to create a bigger piece.

 Leave a Reply